Literary Magic at the New York Public Library:

 Strouse: We will.

 WRR: What do you look forward to with that?

 Strouse: Well, I can’t say now.
 We haven’t announced the names of those selected yet.* It’ll be a great year.
 Choosing only 15 Fellows is always hard, since there are so many good applicants.
 The pool gets stronger every year, which makes it increasingly difficult to choose.
 But that’s a good problem to have.
 I’m not complaining.

-Gerri George, WRR@Large Editor, stories, which often portray the human side of outsiders, have appeared, or are forthcoming, in Literal Latte, Penn Review Literary Magazine, The Bucks County Writer, Quiddity International Literary Journal, and elsewhere.
+Gerri George, WRR Literary Editor, writes stories, which often portray the human side of outsiders, have appeared in Literal Latte, Penn Review Literary Magazine, The Bucks County Writer, Quiddity International Literary Journal, and elsewhere.
 “A Rose by Any Other Name” was a Pushcart Prize nominee.
 “Night,” read by a professional actor before a literature-loving audience in London, Soho, also appears on the Liars’ League website, under the Sex and the City theme.
 She received a Barbara Deming Memorial Fund writing grant for women artists.
-Her article, “The Benefits of Chocolate,” (Yum!) appeared on Futurehealth.org.
+Her article, “The Benefits of Chocolate,” appeared on Futurehealth.org.
+WEBSITE: www.futurehealth.org

 FACEBOOK: Gerri George